paultongyoo/churn-model-evaluation-platform/README.md

 ## Platform Processes

+Two independent processes were enabled by this project, joined by the MLFlow Model Registry:

 ### Model Training and Registry Deployment

 The following process is implemented with two files inside the `code/orchestration/modeling/` folder: